 We aim to provide public media professionals with valuable insights and information that helps them and their institutions reach new levels of success.

 We are particularly interested in these kinds of stories:

-- Coverage of how public media stations, networks and producers are responding to the widespread push for racial justice by seeking greater diversity, equity and inclusion in their workplaces and among their audiences.
+- Coverage of how public media stations, networks and producers are seeking greater diversity, equity and inclusion in their workplaces and among their audiences.

 - Trends and developments in radio, TV and digital publishing/distribution technologies and how public media is responding or is being affected.